“What happens when people open their hearts? They get better.”

 Twenty years ago, Acupuncture wasn't really on my radar.

 But then, I got sick.
 Really sick.
 I have a genetic disorder that affects the way my cells work, but we didn't know that then.
 The treatments my doctors prescribed were making me worse, and I was struggling to do the most basic tasks.
 My feelings of helplessness grew, until a friend suggested I try acupuncture.
 Acupuncture?
 How was acupuncture going to help me when the hardest hitting drugs on the market had failed?
 But they convinced me to give it a try.
 During my session, I felt sensation pouring back into my hands.
 I actually watched them change from cold and white to warm and pink while I was on the table.
-Within days, I was taking steps again.
+Within days, I was walking short distances.
 The change was nothing short of dramatic.
 Acupuncture and herbal medicine can't cure my mitochondrial disorder, but they absolutely helped me manage my symptoms and return to my vibrant self.

 I came to graduate school able to draw from decades working in various aspects of health care.
 I was a volunteer medic for the International Red Cross, and had the great honor of working on ambulances and assisting in labor and birth in crisis zones.
 As a fellow in the prestigious Public Allies program, I wrote and taught a progressive reproductive health curriculum for immigrant youth at Chinatown Service Center, and I've been an advocate for LGBTQ+ health for almost thirty years.